Best Practices

-Making sure that our web sites are accessible is not only the law, it is the right thing to do.
-By following these suggestions when you design your web site you will make it easier to update, manage and use.
-You will find that your site has far fewer Section 508 compliance issues and will have a greater level of accessibility than sites who do not employ these techniques.
-Taken from the Chancellor's Office manual web page evaluation check list, below are ways to ensure that your web pages maximize usability and accessibility.
+Making sure our websites are accessible is not only the law, it is the right thing to do.
+By following these suggestions when you design your website, you will make it easier to update, manage and use.
+You will find that your site has far fewer Section 508 compliance issues and will have a greater level of accessibility than sites that do not employ these techniques.
+Taken from the Chancellor's Office manual web page evaluation check list, below are ways to ensure that your webpages maximize usability and accessibility.

 CSS allows a web designer to completely remove presentation from the content.
 This allows the designer to create a presentation with much greater control than the old style of table layouts.
-Because content and presentation are separate it means that updating a web page is much easier to do.
+Because content and presentation are separate, it means updating a web page is much easier to do.
 Information that you want to update is not jumbled in with the complex markup of the presentation.
-Furthermore someone who may be responsible for updating the content of a page is less likely to 'break' the presentation.
+Furthermore, someone who may be responsible for updating the content of a page is less likely to break the presentation.

 Links

-Links with same text pointing to the same place.
-If a page has more than one link using the same text it is important that they go to the same place.
+If a page has more than one link using the same text, it is important that they go to the same place.
 Contextual information alone may not be enough to inform users of the differences in destination.
-Many pages use 'click here' as the link to a document, as in "To get the course syllabus click here" and then later on the same page "To get the review sheet click here".
-It is easier and clearer to just link "Course Syllabus" and "Review Sheet".
+Many pages use "click here" as the link to a document, as in: "To get the course syllabus, click here."
+Then, on the same page, it may say: "To get the review sheet, click here."
+It is easier and clearer to just link "Course Syllabus" and "Review Sheet."

 Document Structure